laravel-liberu/documentation/docs/backend/forms.md

 - when needed, allows the customization of form components in order to cover all scenarios
 - comes with a `template.json` file that can be used as an example when starting out
 - integrates with the [Laravel Request Validation](https://laravel.com/docs/5.7/validation#available-validation-rules) for seamless usage and reusability
-- uses the Enso toast notifications for stylish feedback on the various actions
+- uses the Liberu toast notifications for stylish feedback on the various actions
 - customizable placeholder for all elements

 ## Under the Hood